datobih/Maverick-Share/README.md

 # Maverick Share

-A Android app file sharing app that utilizes WiFi Direct(P2P technology)
+A Android app file sharing app that utilizes WiFi Direct(P2P technology) to transfer files using sockets

 ## Functionalities

--Send and receive files of any type
+- Send and receive files of any type

--Reads and organizes all files in form of a file manager on the device
+- Reads and organizes all files in form of a file manager on the device

 ## Acknowledgements